malgavesamiksha1105/Parallel_text_handling_processor/README.md

 # Python Parallel Text Handling Processor

-## Milestone 2 - Text Breaker and Loader

 This project reads a large text file, splits it into smaller chunks, and processes them in parallel using Python multithreading.